TelegramMessenger/Telegram-iOS/docs/Guide-Installation-Setup-template.md

 <a id="contact"></a>
 ## 7. Contact

-If you have further questions or are running into trouble that cannot be resolved by any of the steps here, feel free to open a Github issue here, contact us at [support@hockeyapp.net](mailto:support@hockeyapp.net) or join our [Slack](https://slack.hockeyapp.net).
+If you have further questions or are running into trouble that cannot be resolved by any of the steps here, feel free to open [a GitHub issue](https://github.com/bitstadium/HockeySDK-iOS/issues), contact us at [support@hockeyapp.net](mailto:support@hockeyapp.net) or join our [Slack](https://slack.hockeyapp.net).